-When you are done using the individual items in the groups, the stacked totems look like sophisticated sculptures for your kitchen.
-Their tidy arrangement and variety of materials make them suitable as table centerpieces – and if your guests don’t look closely enough they’ll never know that your objects d’art are actually useful sets of kitchenware.
+When you are done using the individual items in the groups, the stackable kitchen totems look like sophisticated sculptures for your shelves.
+Their tidy arrangement and variety of materials make them suitable as table centerpieces – and if your guests don’t look closely enough they’ll never know that your objects d’art are actually useful sets of modern utensils.

 “For the most part of the time kitchen utensils are placed in draws in an untidy mess.
 These totem poles make their down time as important as there function.
 Each totem categorizes utensils into their specific rituals.
 The first totem is based around the perfect boiled egg, a three minute egg timer and 4 different egg cups based around the family.
 This totem is for a steak dinner, a marble tenderizer and salt pot and pepper mill to season the the steak.
 A totem based around an evening in the kitchen, A candlestick holder to set the tone and a bottle stopper and cork screw.”